Porto, Portugal: The Ultimate Travel Guide 2025

 How to get to Porto

-- Porto is served by Francisco Sá Carneiro Airport, located about 11 kilometers northwest of the city center.
-It’s well-connected to major cities in Europe and some international destinations.
+Porto is served by Francisco Sá Carneiro Airport (OPO), one of Portugal's busiest and most efficient airports, located about 11 kilometers northwest of the city center.
+The airport welcomes numerous international and domestic flights daily, connecting Porto to major European cities such as London, Paris, Madrid, Amsterdam, and Frankfurt, as well as long-haul destinations.